Open-Turing-Project/TuringDocs/markdown/procedurecall.md

 In other words, the module or monitor name and a dot must precede the procedure's name.
 If the procedure is being called from outside of a class from which it has been exported, the syntax of the _procedureCall_ is one of:

 In these, _p_ must the a pointer value that locates an object in the class.
-Form (b) is a short form for form (a).
+Form -  is a short form for form - .

         M . procedureId [ ( [ expn {, expn } ] ) ]        (a) classId (p) . procedureId [ ( [ expn {, expn } ] ) ]
         (b) p -> procedureId [ ( [ expn {, expn } ] ) ]